 Kenya is home to the “Big Five” and has incredibly beautiful national parks with savannah grasslands, forests and dessert plains all supporting a wide array of majestic animals, several bird species and unique Eco systems in each park you visit.

-There are so many ways to enjoy a Kenyan safari, including visiting national parks and national reserves to see animals in their natural habitats.
+There are so many ways to enjoy the best wildlife parks in Kenya, including visiting national parks and game reserves to see animals in their natural habitats.
 Each of these national parks have a unique character and feel.

 Maasai Mara is a large game reserve in Narok County, Kenya.
 It is home to the big five and also famous for the annual migration of the wildebeest.
 It covers an area of about 531m2 on the southern part of Kenya.
 This park is named in honor of the Maasai people (the ancestral inhabitants of the area).
 Their description of the area when looked at from afar: “Mara,” which is Maasai language for “spotted,” an apt description for the circles of trees, scrubs, savanna, and cloud shadows that marking the area.
 The terrain of the reserve is primarily grassland with seasonal river lets.
 Being a grassland savannah it receives an average rainfall of 83mm/month, with an altitude of 1500-2180m and temperatures of 12-30℃.
 The animals found in Mara include the big five (lion, rhino, elephant, leopard and buffalo).
 Aside from the big five the other animals one can see in Maasai Mara include hippos, giraffes, hyenas and a high number of antelopes including the Topi a breed of antelope not common to other parks, the bush duiker, klipspringer, oribi, bohor reedbuck, bush babies, the Nile crocodiles, crested porcupine, springhare, pangolins etc. Approximately 1,500,000 Wildebeest and 200,000 Zebra seasonally move from Serengeti to Masai Mara.
 The migration will begin in June 2018 and will remain in Maasai Mara until the end of October, 2018 when then start the reverse journey back to Serengeti begins.